-Zoho Books works best for extremely small and simple businesses.
-If you often have “split” expenses (i.e., you go to the office supply store and buy not just office supplies but also janitorial supplies and have brochures printed for advertising), you might find Zoho Books to be a bit frustrating.
+We think Zoho Books works best for extremely small and simple businesses.
+If you often have “split” expenses (i.e., you go to the office supply store and buy not just office supplies but also janitorial supplies and have brochures printed for advertising), you might find Zoho Books a bit frustrating.
 That’s because you can’t easily split expenses from the bank feed.

 There are some other quirks to Zoho Books, too, but again, these only really become an issue in more complex businesses.

 Unlike Xero, Zoho Books sometimes uses terminology that isn’t the most intuitive to non-accountants.
-(Full transparency: It’s not always intuitive to professional accountants, either.)
-Still, with a little bit of patience during the learning process, sole proprietors already working within the Zoho ecosystem will probably enjoy working with this accounting software.
+Still, with a little patience during the learning process, small businesses already in the Zoho ecosystem may enjoy working with this accounting software.

-Sage One doesn’t get the love and attention it deserves.
-So we’re going to change that here and now!
-Sage One is very competitively priced, it’s easy to learn and use, and it has an international presence.
+Sage is often underrated.
+Its platform is competitively priced, it’s easy to learn and use, and Sage software has an international presence.

 You’ve probably seen the ads for free accounting software for self-employed individuals.
-Many claim to be just as good as subscription-based software.
-And although it’s true that some business owners get good results with these solutions, for the most part, you usually get what you pay for.
+Many claim to be as good as paid software.
+And although some business owners get good results with some of these solutions, for the most part, you often get what you pay for.

-Also, if you haven’t chosen an accountant yet, your software of choice might be able to help you find one!
-All of the software companies mentioned above have partner programs for the accountants and bookkeepers who use their products, and you can usually access these directories when you’re logged into the software.
+All of the software companies mentioned have partner programs for accountants and bookkeepers; you can usually access these directories when you’re logged into the software.